Ai No Corrida (song)

 "Ai No Corrida" (lit.
-Love Race) is a song by the English singer and multi-instrumentalist Chaz Jankel, written by Jankel and Kenny Young.
-The title is based on the Japanese title of the erotic film In the Realm of the Senses.
-It was first recorded in 1980 and featured on Chaz Jankel's debut album Chas Jankel for A&M Records.
+Bullfight of Love) is a song by the English singer and multi-instrumentalist Chaz Jankel, written by Jankel and Kenny Young.
+The title is based on the Japanese title of the erotic art film In the Realm of the Senses (1976).
+It was first recorded in 1980 and featured on Chaz Jankel's debut studio album Chas Jankel for A&M Records.

 Quincy Jones's 1981 recording of the song was a top 30 hit in the United States, and won the Grammy Award for Best Arrangement, Instrumental and Vocals in 1982.

 Original version and name origin

 "Ai No Corrida" is a song written by Chaz Jankel and Kenny Young, first recorded in 1980 and featured on Jankel's self-titled debut album for A&M Records.
-Ai (愛) is the Japanese word for "love", while Corrida is the Portuguese word for "race".
+Ai (愛) is the Japanese word for "love", while Corrida is the Spanish word for "bullfight", but also in Spain's youth slang, is a nickname for masculine ejaculation.